jhasensio/automation/ANSIBLE/AVICONFIG_ROLE/README.md

         - NSX-T Tier 1 Logical Router named T1-DATA

+´´´
+# List of applications to be included as part of the site.
+#

+- import_playbook: applications/app1/app.yml

+- import_playbook: applications/app2/app.yml
+´´´

 Use following to deploy (be careful with whitespaces in the path)

 ```